 Colocation offers a viable solution for every organization looking to expand its business, control costs, and remain secure.
 Here is why.

 Let’s pretend it’s 1998.
 Most businesses are now planning to invest in the digital spectrum, as a way to increase income from the global market.
 Yet, they know they have to develop specific technological infrastructure, host it somewhere and leverage its power to increase market share.
-This requires huge budget for servers, software, and people running a computing facility expensive enough to compromise the company’s future, in case the investment does not work as planned.
+This requires a huge budget for servers, software, and people running a computing facility expensive enough to compromise the company’s future, in case the investment does not work as planned.
 Or even, the process includes running an IT facility insecure enough to attract advanced hackers and complicated enough to restrict future, unplanned growth.

 This scenario was fairly common back then for businesses struggling to leverage the power of IT.